AaronKelsey/aaronkelsey/README.md

 # Hello! :wave:
 Welcome to my profile!

-My name is Aaron Kelsey and I am a back-end software engineer at Hitachi Vantara (@hitachivantara).
+My name is Aaron Kelsey and I am a back-end software engineer at Zopa (@ZopaUK).

 ## 📬 Get in touch